Windsor Link Railway: Planning process

-As of 20th December 2022, none of the rail work has started and no planning application has been lodged.

-Despite the fact that 13 years have passed since the original idea was proposed no planning application has been made, and the plans have been rejected by the Government and a local meeting held in December 2018 showed significant opposition to the plans.

 Background

 The project is promoted by the Windsor Link Railway Limited, led by businessman George Bathurst.
 When initially proposed, one resident described the proposal as a "fantasy".
 Some local politicians have supported the proposal: Councilor Mohammed Rasib, for Chalvey ward and leader of the opposition Conservative group, expressed strong support.
 Fiona Mactaggart (Member of Parliament for Slough, 1997–2017) said, "Any proposal to bring better rail links is welcomed, although this plan looks a long way from being realized."

-"Ministers welcome the proposals for the Windsor Link Railway and look forward to further work on the business case to confirm whether the scheme is viable."
+"Ministers welcome the proposals for the Windsor Link Railway and look forward to further work on the business case to confirm whether the plan is viable."

 Chris Grayling, Secretary of State for Transport, had called for 'new ways of working, new ways of funding improvements.

-The Hansford Review, published on 31 July 2017, included the Windsor Link Railway as a case study and called for funding for 'market-led schemes' and for pathfinder projects to progress.
+The Hansford Review, published on 31 July 2017, included the Windsor Link Railway as a case study and called for funding for 'market-led plans' and for pathfinder projects to progress.